Thursday, April 16, 2009

 - Claim a colour!
 Colours attract attention, so painting or cladding the entire façade of the building helps.
 Optional is to paint the sidewalk as well.

-.
+- Move!
+Use moving elements to attract attention.
 Human beings with flags also do the job.

 - Depict!
 Instead of writing about the merchandise, visual signage can be made by painting on the façade or the shutters of the building.